epequeno/pequeno.in/draft-EX236.md

 # Introduction<a name="intro"></a>

-Ok, got my coffee, I've cleaned my work area, have my CentOS 7 VM fired up and ready to go let's take a look at the objectives.
+Ok, got my coffee, I've cleaned my work area, have my CentOS 7 VM fired up and ready to go; Let's take a look at the objectives.
 Hmm, CentOS 7 doesn't come with Red Hat Storage Server... great.
 There is however, a [workaroud][1] suggested by the GlusterFS team themselves: use the community version of glusterfs-server.
-They provide a link to the main download site for GlusterFS but since we are using CentOS you are going to have to dig a little deeper to get to the repo they provide.
+They provide a link to the main download site for GlusterFS but since I am using CentOS it will be easier to use the repo.
+It wasn't obvious to me at first but a repo is available for CentOS 7 buried a few levels deep:

     http://download.gluster.org/pub/gluster/glusterfs/LATEST/CentOS/glusterfs-epel.repo

-From there we can follow the guide provided by [Server World][2] to install and start the GlusterFS daemon:
+Once we have the repo configured we can follow the guide provided by [Server World][2] to install and start the GlusterFS daemon:

-    yum install glusterfs-server -y
+    [root@gluster-server ~]# yum install glusterfs-server -y
-    systemctl start glusterd
+    [root@gluster-server ~]# systemctl start glusterd
-    systemctl enable glusterd
+    [root@gluster-server ~]# systemctl enable glusterd

 Now that Gluster is installed we can actually get to work.

 # Deploy to physical and virtual hardware <a name="obj1"></a>

 The first objective is: "Deploy the Red Hat Storage Server appliance on both physical and virtual hardware and work with existing Red Hat Storage Server appliances."
+I'm not actually sure what they mean by "deploy."
+For now I'm going to assume that they mean "install" so I'll describe installing the glusterfs-server and some of it's clients or as the [documentation][3] describes them: "nodes."

+In the introduction I described obtaining the GlusterFS repo for CentOS 7 and installing the glusterfs-server so I won't repeat that here and instead move along to installing the software needed to create nodes.

 # Configure a Red Hat Storage Server storage pool<a name="obj2"></a>